 Abuse and addiction are separate and distinct from physical dependence and tolerance.
 Physicians should be aware that addiction may not be accompanied by concurrent tolerance and symptoms of physical dependence in all addicts.
-In addition, abuse of opioids can occur in the absence of true addiction and is characterized by misuse for non-medical purposes, often in combination with other psychoactive substances.
-Oxycodone, like other opioids, has been diverted for non-medical use.
-Careful record-keeping of prescribing information, including quantity, frequency, and renewal requests is strongly advised should not be discontinued abruptly when it is thought that the patient has become physically dependent on oxycodone Interactions with Alcohol and Drugs of Abuse nervous system depression.
-OVERDOSAGE
+In addition, abuse of opioids can occur in the absence of three addiction and is characterized by misuse for non-medical purposes, often in combination with other psychoactive substances.
+Oycodome, like other opioids, has been diverted for non-medical succurrent record-keeping of prescribing information, including quantity, frequency, and renewal requests is strongly advised.
 Proper assessment of the patient, proper prescribing practices, periodic re-evaluation of therapy, and proper dispensing and storage are appropriate measures that help to limit abuse of opioid drugs.

-Like other opioid medications, ENDOCET tablets are subject to the Federal Controlled Substances Act.
-After chronic use, ENDOCET tablets
+Like other opioid medications, oxycodone and acetaminophen tablets are subject to the Federal Controlled Substances Act.
+After chronic use, oxycodone and acetaminophen tablets should not be discontinued abruptly when it is thought that the patient has become physically dependent on oxycodone.

-Oxycodone may be expected to have additive effects when used in conjunction with alcohol, other opioids, or illicit drugs that cause central
+Interactions with Alcohol and Drugs of Abuse Oxycodone may be expected to have additive effects when used in conjunction with alcohol, other opioids, or illicit drugs that cause central nervous system depression.